-Example image systems tested by 10x Genomics are provided in Table 1.
+Example image systems tested by 10x Genomics are provided in Table 2.
 Any equivalent imaging system can be used as an alternative and is dependent on user needs and applications.
-Automated acquisition and stitching of multiple fields of view (FOVs) is required when imaging with a high-resolution system, with one FOV typically covering an area less than 0.5 x 0.5 mm.
+Automated acquisition and stitching of multiple fields of view (FOVs) is required when imaging with an imaging system.